Aaron-Bopp/TIM/40_Evergreens/We carry our childhood wounds into adulthood.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4DUkpWgcR8s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Especially in [[childhood]], negative experiences cause us to make wide assumptions about the world.
-Because [[Negative influences are stronger than positive influences]], these experiences can become integral parts of our [[personality|personalities]] or form into [[mental illness]].
+Because [[Negative influences impact us more than positive influences]], these experiences can become integral parts of our [[personality|personalities]] or form into [[mental illness]].

 [[Our brain will do anything it can to protect itself]], and because [[Children make wide assumptions about the world]] that formative experience will impact a large portion of our understanding of the world because we do not understand the context or the importance of that experience.